Rally (How I Met Your Mother)

 "Rally" is the eighteenth episode of the ninth season of the CBS sitcom How I Met Your Mother, and the 202nd episode overall.

+On their wedding day, Barney has a massive hangover.
+The gang tries to help him get over the hangover by finding the correct ingredients.

 Plot

-In 2021, Ted and The Mother are in the back of a limo on their way to a New Year's Eve party.
+On New Years Eve 2021, Ted and The Mother are in the back of a limo on their way to a New Year's Eve party.
 Ted pops open some champagne to toast to a great year with his wife, who has just released a new book.
 The Mother warns Ted to go easy on the champagne, but he tells her he will be fine as he made a vow in the past.
 Future Ted then recounts the story behind the vow to his children.

 At 8 a.m. on Sunday, ten hours before the wedding in 2013, Ted and Robin finally find Barney passed out in front of his room and are unable to wake him.
 With the wedding pictures set to begin in two hours, the gang decides they must do whatever they can to revive him.
 Marshall, disgusted at Barney's drunkenness, makes a vow to never get that drunk again.
 Future Ted reveals that Marshall would break that vow when he was running for the New York Supreme Court in 2020 and thought he was about to lose to his old friend Brad (also a judge), only to make a comeback victory.

 Ted reminds the others of Barney's hangover cure, "Stinson's Hangover Fixer Elixir", and they remember that it has cured all of their own worst hangovers.
 The only problem is that the drink has a secret ingredient that only Barney knows.
 Ted and Marshall decide to recover all the known ingredients, while Robin and Lily attempt to revive Barney long enough to learn the secret ingredient.
 Robin and Lily first try to take him outside for fresh air, but this results in accidentally throwing him down the stairs.
 After several other methods prove unsuccessful, Lily joins in Marshall's vow.
 Future Ted says that she would also break it on Marvin's first day of college in 2030 when she and Marshall drink to celebrate Marvin leaving home, only to see Marvin later walk into the same bar.